 Joy to the world!
-The Lord is come:

-let earth receive her King;

-let every heart prepare him room,

-and heav'n and nature sing,

-and heav'n and nature sing,

-and heav'n, and heav'n and nature sing.
+The Lord is come: let earth receive her King; let every heart prepare him room, and heav'n and nature sing, and heav'n and nature sing, and heav'n and nature sing.

-No more let sins and sorrows grow, nor thorns infest the ground; he comes to make his blessings flow far as the curse is found, far as the curse is found, far as, far as the curse is found.
+Joy to the earth!
+The Savior reigns: let men their songs employ; while fields and floods, rocks, hills, and plains repeat the sounding joy, repeat the sounding joy, No more let sins and sorrows grow, nor thorns infest the ground; he comes to make his blessings flow far as the curse is found, far as the curse is found, far as, far as the curse is found.